 - Verify that the lens iris is open. - Aim the Linea GigE at a bright light source. - Check that the programmed exposure duration is not too short or set it to maximum.
+See Sensor Control Category.

-See "Sensor Control Category" on page 37. - Using CamExpert set the Linea GigE to output its Internal Pattern Generator.
+Using CamExpert set the Linea GigE to output its Internal Pattern Generator.
 This step is typically done for any camera installation to quickly verify the Linea GigE and its software package.
-See "
+See Internal Test Image Generator for information on using CamExpert to select internal patterns.